 The materials used to construct labels have a wide range of properties that can affect printing.
-In addition to volatile components in adhesive, volatiles are also in some label materials.
+Volatile components are in the label materials and in the adhesive itself.
 We recommend that volatile emissions from the label, up to 160°C (320°F), should be a minimal amount.
-These low boiling point volatiles can produce emissions when they are heated in the fuser and they can potentially produce vapors which can cause damage to the printer.
+The volatile components, which have low boiling point, produce emissions when heated in the fuser and could emit vapors that can damage the printer.

 Preprinted inks can also cause printer contamination, and may be present on one or both sides of the label sheet.